Enterprise and Innovation MScStudy level: Postgraduate

 - Authentic learning and real-world experience

 The course offers plenty of opportunities to learn authentically through real-life problem solving, collaboration and networking.
-This may include short-term and simulated projects that challenges you to engage in live projects with entrepreneurs and opportunities to engage in pitching competitions.
+This may include short-term and simulated projects2 that challenges you to engage in live projects with entrepreneurs and opportunities to engage in pitching competitions.

 - Support for aspiring entrepreneurs

 - Prepare for your future

-This course offers internship opportunities in different aspects of enterprise and innovation.
+This course offers internship opportunities in different aspects of enterprise and innovation2.
 You also have the opportunity to apply for our Enterprise and Innovation MSc course with Extended Professional Practice.
 This is an 18-month option aimed at individuals who are looking to attain a deeper understanding of business in a very practical way.
 You are expected to spend twenty-two weeks at one (or more) work setting(s) and will have the opportunity to apply theory to practice.
 Find out more about our Extended Professional Practice study option.

 Accreditation and professional recognition